carlos-molina/contraval/README.md

    test it.
 Test (exercise) the actual implementation deployed in the actual infrastructure.
-If possible, exercise all the executions sequences encoded in the smart contrac--this is perfectly possible for small contracts.
+If possible, exercise all the executions sequences encoded in the smart contract--this is perfectly possible for small contracts.
-   Do not forget to verify that the executable smart contract conforms to the highest model of the smart contract--likely to be in plain business language.
+   Do not forget to verify that the executable smart contract conforms to the highest model of the smart contract--likely to be in plain English business language.

 ### Validation of smart contract models to remove faults